serokell/blog-posts/Alex and Happy Part 2/article.md

 The process of constructing a sentence itself is called the derivation process, which is represented as a sequence of substitutions called a derivation chain.
 We can refer to either as **derivation**.

 We start with a special symbol called the start non-terminal.
 Then, we find and replace symbols according to our substitution rules.
 Once we have replaced everything we could have replaced, we stop.

 The symbols to be replaced are called **non-terminals**, and the symbols they are ultimately replaced by are called **terminals**.
-Non-terminals denote things that do not occur in the language itself.
-Terminals are usually the lexical items of the language – you can think of them being the "words" of the language.
+The symbols that we choose for non-terminals do not occur in the language, although the things they denote do.
+Terminals represent the lexical items of the language – you can think of them being the "words" of the language.
 They are called so because derivation terminates on them.

 The rules for substituting symbols are called **production rules**.
 They are the rules that define the grammar (and, by extension, the language).